MartycFly321/-testimony-journal/privacy-policy.md

 ### About the App

 Testimony is a mobile journalling app designed to support daily reflection through writing, Bible-based guidance, and personalized suggestions for mental, physical, and spiritual well-being.
 This privacy policy applies to the app and any related services or platforms.

+### 🇳🇱 Built in the Netherlands and Guatemala, with ❤️ and prayer
+Created by a Christian developer and designer from the Netherlands and Guatemala, Testimony is designed to help believers around the world reflect more deeply and walk more closely with God.

 ### What Personal Data Do We Collect?